The harm caused by radiation depends on many factors, but the three main ones are:

 IIonising radiation is typically more harmful than non-ionising radiation because it can penetrate and damage the atoms and molecules in our living cells

 Ionising radiation can also mutate our DNA.
 This can lead to the development of cancer, a disease in which the body’s cells grow uncontrollably and spread to different parts of the body.

 Examples of non-ionising radiation include:

-Non-ionising radiation is not as harmful.
-For example, too much ultraviolet radiation can still damage our DNA, which in turn may lead to cancer.
+Although non-ionising radiation is generally less harmful, excessive exposure, such as to too much ultraviolet radiation, can still damage our DNA and potentially lead to cancer.

-How harmful radiation is depends on the location of the radioactive source.
+The harm caused by radiation also depends on the location of the radioactive source.

 If the radioactive source is inside the body, then alpha radiation is the most harmful because it is easily absorbed by cells.
-In the body, it is unlikely for beta and gamma radiation to be absorbed by cells, they will typically pass straight through it.
+In contrast, beta and gamma radiation are less likely to be absorbed by cells; they typically pass straight through.

-The dose of radiation refers to the amount of radiation you are exposed to and this depends on:
+The radiation dose refers to the amount of radiation to which you are exposed, and it depends on: